igor-makarov/IsSwiftLikeRust/features/generics-static-types.md

 }
 ```

-The use of such an algorithm is bound at compile time to a concrete type at the point of use:
+The use of such an algorithm is bound during compilation to a concrete type at the point of use:

 ```swift
 // define a concrete type conforming to `Costume`